neilbb/Find-Greater/README.md

 # Find-Greater

-Implementation of an algorithm that prints all the integers that are greater than or equal to n in a Max-Heap.
+Implementation of an algorithm that prints all the integers in a Max-Heap that are greater than or equal to n.
 Complexity: O(k), where k is the number of integers greater than or equal to n.

 ### Building